NRaoV/guestbook-12-factor/README.md

 # 12 Factor Guestbook App

 ### Preface: Microservices and Cloud Platforms
 Microservices will help solve some problems of monolithic aapplications.
-Long release cycles, long technical debt
+Long release cycles, long technical debt, inefficient use of infrastucture.
+But its comes with a new set of problems such as managing dynamic deployment environments, support for rapid deployments, required automation and avoiding dependency matric of hell.
+But, by adopting cloud-native architecture and following the 12-factor best practices, we can overcome some of these issues.

 The following checklist is focused on a single app running in a microservice architecture in a cloud environment.
 This checklist is not a complete list of everything you need to know about microservices or cloud-native architectures, but it will eliminate a lot of the common anti-patterns, especially when migrating over from a monolithic applicaiton.
 T